lightningd/plugins/rebalance/README.md

 After we know the current `{enough_liquidity}` threshold and `{ideal_ratio}`, the plugin checks every possible channel pairs to seek a proper rebalance opportunity.
 If it finds a matching pair, it calls the individual rebalance method for them.
 If the rebalance fails, the plugin tries again with a lesser amount, until it reaches the minimum rebalancable amount, or the rebalance succeeds.

 This process may take a while.
-Automatic rebalance can run for hours in the background.
+Automatic rebalance can run for hours in the background, but you can stop it anytime with `lightning-cli rebalancestop`.

 #### Parameters for automatic rebalance